joshuamkite/eks-prometheus-grafana/README.md

 # EKS with Prometheus; Grafana; Load Balancer Controller

+Deploy an EKS cluster with Prometheus and Grafana in 2 ways:
+- Quick and dirty
+- Using Load balancer controller with IAM Roles for Service Accounts for endpoint access

 - [EKS with Prometheus; Grafana; Load Balancer Controller](#eks-with-prometheus-grafana-load-balancer-controller)
   - [Version 1 - quick and dirty](#version-1---quick-and-dirty)
   - [Version 2 - Helm with load balancer controller](#version-2---helm-with-load-balancer-controller)